United Energy and Multinet Gas - Case Study

 Initially Board was used for basic reporting against budget and forecasts, with that data uploaded from spreadsheets.
 However, by the 2014-2015 financial year, the cost centre forecasts were entered directly into Board, saving time, the double handling of data, and reducing errors, thus enabling forecast totals to be made available immediately.

 Board was implemented with minimal involvement from the IT department, allowing Finance to become self-sufficient for their reporting needs.
 The Board implementation has significantly reduced the hours required to produce month-end reports.
 In particular, the cash flow report alone has saved half a day per month of manual production and error checking.
 The quicker and more accurate production of financial reports has enabled asset owners and senior management to make informed decisions in a more timely manner.

 From UEMG IT’s perspective, the Board project came in on-time and under budget.
 The Board platform improved the time taken to extract data from SAP and reduced the reliance on IT resources to extract SAP data.

 From the Finance department’s point of view, financial reports from Board were up and running within two months, which was a big win for the business.
 To be able to create a report requested by the CFO within minutes was another plus for Board.

 In summary, Board has been a success for UEMG.
-The outcomes of the Board implementations clearly show that needs of the organization have been met.
-And the success of the Board platform for Finance has prompted UEMG to expand the solution into other business departments.
+The outcomes of the Board implementations clearly show that the needs of the organization have been met, and the success of the Board platform for Finance has prompted UEMG to expand the solution into other business departments.